opdev1004/colorswap/README.md

 Color Swap only export image with png extensions.
 It is originally built for modify 2d assets for various development.

 EMGU CV is used for the speed of image processing.

+# Bug report
+Please create an issue with label in this github repository.

 ## LICENSE
 EMGU CV and other libraries have their own LICENSE.
 For others read LICENSE file.